Sri Lanka: Conflict profile

 The civil war broke out in July 1983.
 Conflict in the North and East was mainly between the government and the Liberation Tigers of Tamil Eelam (LTTE).
 Violence was also fuelled by insurrections carried out by the Janathā Vimukthi Peramuṇa (JVP), a Marxist and Sinhalese nationalist political party.

 After the outbreak of war numerous attempts at peace negotiations and ceasefires were interspersed with further conflict outbreaks.
 The situation was worsened by the 2004 tsunami, which killed tens of thousands of people.

 In 2008 President Rajapaksa began a military offensive aimed at achieving complete victory over the LTTE.
 Victory was declared in May 2009 after the last of the LTTE controlled areas were captured, but numerous questions remain over the country’s prospects for peace.

 Prospects for Peace

+The issues at the root of the LTTE insurgency have not been addressed – in fact the brutal nature of the final days of the war may have exacerbated them.
 Furthermore, despite considerably calm and fair parliamentary elections in April 2010 - with the expected ruling coalition’s landslide - the end of the year witnessed rising tensions and the newly elected Sri Lankan Parliament approving a constitutional change, allowing President Rajapaksa to seek an unlimited number of terms.

-Last updated: February 2011
+Last updated: October 2013